Leanne Marshall

-Leanne Marshall (born October 10, 1980 in Yuba City, California) is a fashion designer in Portland, Oregon.
+Leanne Marshall (born October 10, 1980, in Yuba City, California) is an American fashion designer in Portland, Oregon.
 She was the winner of season 5 of Project Runway.

 Project Runway

 Leanne Marshall and Wesley Nault were the bottom two design contestants in Episode 2 of Project Runway, "The Grass Is Always Greener".
 In Episode 3, "Bright Lights, Big City", Marshall was among the top three design contestants.
 She maintained a good stride throughout the rest of the competition, consecutively winning two challenges: "Fashion that Drives You" and "Double 0 Fashion".